 Housing Accommodations

 Residential living is central to the learning environment for all Cornell College students (please consult the residency requirement policy or meal plan requirement policy for details).
 Virtually all student needs can be met through the standard room selection process and the standard meal plan options.
-Every effort is made to meet students' needs within the College’s housing system and food service plan using available alternatives.
-However, students who believe that they have needs that cannot be met through this process may request housing or meal plan accommodations.
+Every effort is made to meet your needs within the College’s housing system and food service plan using available alternatives.
+However, if you believe that you have needs that cannot be met through this process, you may request housing or meal plan accommodations.

 Examples of housing-related accommodations